 Greenwich Mercantile's Pricing

-Greenwich Mercantile charges $100 per filing.
+Greenwich Mercantile offers competitive flat-rate pricing per filing.
 That is the complete cost.
 There are no surcharges, no add-ons, and no hidden fees.

 There are no minimum volume requirements.
-Whether you import one shipment per year or one hundred, the rate is $100 per filing.
+Whether you import one shipment per year or one hundred, you pay the same flat rate per filing.
 There are no monthly minimums, no annual commitments, and no penalty for low volume.

-For an importer bringing in 20 FDA-regulated food shipments per year, the math is straightforward.
-At Greenwich Mercantile: 20 shipments x $100 = $2,000 per year.
+For an importer bringing in 20 FDA-regulated food shipments per year, the savings over traditional brokers are significant.
 At a traditional broker charging $175 + surcharges: 20 shipments x $325 = $6,500 per year.
-That is $4,500 in annual savings with no reduction in compliance quality.
+With Greenwich Mercantile's flat-rate pricing and no surcharges, you can expect substantial annual savings with no reduction in compliance quality.
+Contact us for current pricing.

 Beyond the surcharges listed above, there are several costs in the import process that importers often confuse with brokerage fees.
 Some are legitimate pass-through costs that any broker will incur on your behalf.
 Others are broker markups disguised as third-party charges.